MetPX/sarracenia/doc/Admin.rst

   Where, in order to achieve high performance, a cluster of standalone nodes are placed behind a load balancer.
 The load balancer algorithm is just round-robin, with no attempt to associate a given source with a given node.
 This has the effect of pumping different parts of large files through different nodes.
-So one will see parts of files announced by such switches, to be re-assembled by subscribers.
+So one will see parts of files announced by such pump, to be re-assembled by subscribers.

 Data Dissemination